ZhiGroup/DeepENDO/Readme.md

 ## Code walkthrough

-- [UDIP directory](generating UDIPs) contains the files for generating UDIPs.
+- [UDIP directory](generating UDIPs/ENDOs) contains the files for generating UDIPs (also referred to as ENDOs).
 Read UDIPs/readme for clear instructions on how to run as command line tool.
 - [training directory](training) contains the files for running the training and instructions for data preparation.
 - [interpretation directory](interpretation) contains the files for running the decoder generated perturbation based approach.